OfflineIMAP/offlineimap.github.io/_posts/2016-06-14-dependencies-policy.md

 dependency and that's all.
 Pypi helps handling the dependencies.

 In offlineimap, the main dependency is imaplib2.
-Since the early days, it is packaged with offlineimap and I usually hear that users would benefice from having imaplib2 packaged outside for mainly two reasons:
+Since the early days, it is packaged with offlineimap and I usually hear that users would benefit from having imaplib2 packaged outside for mainly two reasons:

 1. imaplib2 could be updated wihout updating offlineimap.